Course Policies and Expectations

 Classroom Community

-This is the third offering of the course, which means that we are still actively revising it.
+Hardware becomes obsolete, programming tools get introduced, pedagogical best practices evolve, and we revise the course every year in order to keep up with these changes.
 There may be hiccups along the way, and my intention is to build trust with you so that we can communicate about these hiccups and smooth them out.
 As such, I will actively be asking for and following up on your feedback about the course (with the intent of demonstrating to you that your feedback is valuable).
 The policies in this document are subject to change based on our discussions, and will be communicated clearly ahead of time.
 I will ask for feedback periodically during class, in reflection questions in the lab writeups, and through the anonymous feedback form.

 Diversity, Equity, and Inclusion